Founder, Executive Director, President

 collie and has completely embraced the vision of Glen Highland Farm.

 Her strong commitment to creating a better quality of life for the

-unwanted, has enriched her family with the addition of Sami and Dart, two Border
+unwanted, has enriched her family with the addition of Sami and Dart, and many

-the strong impact of dogs in our environment, Cindy brings Sami and Dart to her
+the strong impact of dogs in our environment, Cindy brings the dogs to her

 office where they are a strong positive influence for her co-workers and